aleshaleksey/fansys23/weapons-armour.md

 **Tower Shield**: This represents shields almost tall and wide enough to cover the entire body of the character.
 An example is the Roman scutum.
 - Special: This shield can be set as a "main action" to provide heavy cover to a single creature of the size it was made for, leaving the wielder's hands free for all kinds of wonderful things.

+#### Special

+[Shields can be used as weapons](#shields-as-weapons), but not at the same time as being used defensively, however when doing so a combatant must first use a secondary action to adjust their hold on the shield.
+Doing so forfeits any bonus to HiT granted by the shield until the combatant uses *another* secondary action on a subsequent turn to readjust the shield.

+The boon ["Offensive Buckler"](abilities.md#offensive-buckler) allows the wielder of a buckler to make the readjustment without using an action.

+The boon ["Swift Shield Bash"](abilities.md#swift-shield-bash) allows the wielder of a shield to make an offhand attack with a shield as a secondary action without sacrificing the HiT bonus.

+The boon ["Shield Master"](abilities.md#shield-master) allows the wielder of a small, large or tower shield to gain a bonus to Dex and Str saves equal to the HiT bonus of the shield.

 ## Notes